-Both the IBM 750GX and MPC7447A have to support the PowerPC standard architecture in order to retain compatibility in user mode.
-Recompilation is not necessary for the IBM 750GX user code to execute properly on the MPC7447A.
-However, in supervisor mode there are many differences between device dependent registers; even though some of the names are the same, the fields are often changed in name and/or bit position.
+Both the IBM 750CX/CXE and MPC7447A have to support the PowerPC standard architecture in order to retain compatibility in user mode.
+Recompilation is not necessary for the IBM 750CX/CXE user code to execute properly on the MPC7447A.
+However, in supervisor mode there are many differences between device dependent registers.
+Even though some of the names are the same, the fields are often changed in name and/or bit position.
 There are also additional registers in different PowerPC implementations to support additional features.
-This section maps the supervisor level registers between IBM 750GX and MPC7447A and points out any additional or device specific features.
+This section maps the supervisor level registers between IBM 750CX/CXE and MPC7447A, and points out any additional or device specific features.

-The diagrams below show the IBM 750GX and MPC7447A programming model respectively.
+The diagrams in Figure 8 and Figure 9 show the IBM 750CX/CXE and MPC7447A programming models respectively.

 Figure 8.
-750GX Registers
+IBM 750CX/CXE Registers